 サ シ ス セ ソ ・ タ チ ツ テ ト

-Now that you have the "A-column and K-columns" under your belt it's time for the "S & T-columns."
+Now that you have the "A & K-columns" under your belt it's time for the "S & T-columns."
 You should already know about the "exception pronunciations" from the hiragana guide.

 This kana looks like a smiley face, but something is wrong with it.
 Both eyes are sideways and stacked on top of each other like some deep